haim-rubin/lucy-in-the-sky/README.md

 2. Frontend
+    - Run frontend: from in 'frontend' folder run npm start
     - ImageDetails      - for displaying image info like favorite/description/image
     - LineImages        - for displaying images (3/other) in line
     - Results           - for displaying images in cunck of lines